 With House Bill 523 awaiting Governor Kasich’s signature to become law, Ohio has made monumental progress in cannabis reform over the past few months.
 The effort represents great strides in patient care and access as one of the driving factors in cannabis policy reform.

-GrassRoots Ohioans (GRO) continues forward with the campaign to put the Medical Cannabis & Industrial Hemp (MCIH) amendment onto the ballot in 2017.
+GrassRoots Ohioans (GRO) continues forward with the campaign to put the Medical Cannabis & Industrial Hemp (MCIH) amendment onto the ballot.
 Rather than just representing one of the many factors and constituencies affected by cannabis policy, GRO’s effort is very different in that it’s a “back to basics” approach to enumerating basic, individual rights.
 This includes patients and patient access as the MCIH gives patients right to plant, grow, and use whole plant cannabis 30 days following the passage of the amendment.

 Similar to how the simple enumeration of the right to keep and bear arms is expressed in the 2nd Amendment, the goal is to establish a constitutional amendment under which individual Ohioans may cultivate, possess, and use cannabis for medicinal purposes on their own, with the inclusion of the right of farmers for industrial hemp.
 Ohioans want to be self-determining in our own health and happiness.
 Anything granted by the government as legislation may be taken away by the same government.
 Individual rights are enumerated by the people, not granted by the government.